Battle of Vuhledar: Analysis

 Ukrainian officials have called the battle of Vuhledar "the biggest tank battle of the war", with over 130 Russian tanks and APCs being damaged or destroyed in the course of the battle.
 Analysts believed many of the Russian casualties and loss of equipment stemmed from the makeup of the Russian brigades, being predominantly untrained mobilized recruits.

-Military experts speaking to the Wall Street Journal stated that the heavy Russian losses in Vuhledar indicated orders to soldiers were coming from the top down, combined with very little training on mobilized soldiers.
+Military experts told the Wall Street Journal that the heavy Russian losses indicated that the soldiers likely lacked autonomy to adapt to events on the battlefield, possibly combined with poor training of recently mobilized troops.